HIPAA, electronic health records, and patient privacy

 • (St. Jude Children's Research Hospital)

-• HIPAA, electronic health records, patient rights, and a reporter's
+• HIPAA, electronic health records, medical privacy laws, and patient rights

 Resolving issues with electronic health records (EHRs)